TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ### SVG

 Scalable Vector Graphics or SVG is a 2D vector image format that scales to look sharp at any resolution.
-SVG and HTML are compatible with each other, and this means that SVGs, just like HTML, are easy to modify and manipulate with CSS.
+SVG and HTML are compatible with each other, and this means that SVG, just like HTML, are easy to modify and manipulate with CSS.

 To create an SVG, you can use design tools like [Illustrator](https://www.adobe.com/fr/products/illustrator.html), [Sketch](https://www.sketchapp.com/), or [InkScape](https://inkscape.org/en/), or you can write SVG directly using the text editor of your choice.